datamert/fantasy_basketball_assistant_to_the_manager/README.md

 ### 3.2.
 Fabric
 #### 3.2.1.
 Open Mirroring
 ##### 3.2.1.1.
 Create Materialized Lake Views.Notebook
-This notebook is used to create Materialized Lake Views (MLV) within the NBA_Date lakehouse.
+This notebook is used to create Materialized Lake Views (MLV) within the NBA_Data lakehouse.
 The lakehouse obtains data from multiple sources including a couple of shortcuts, so MLVs are useful in creating a 'gold layer' of tables under the semantic schema that can then be used to build a star-schema semantic model for a Power BI report.
 By later scheduling a daily refresh of the MLVs, I am able to achieve multi-table atomicity.
 The notebook itself is relatively straightforward with a collection of SQL scripts to create MLVs.
 ##### 3.2.1.2.
 NBA API Google Job Mirror.MirroredDatabase
 This is the key artifact used to create a Landing Zone where the results from the nba_api playerlogs endpoint are directly written, in parquet format, by the generate_gamelog Google Jobs.
 The Fabric infrastructure then automatically creates and manages a delta table based on the written parquet files.
 ##### 3.2.1.3.
 NBA Gamelogs Model.SemanticModel
-This is semantic model with a Direct Lake on OneLake connection to the tables under the semantic schema in the NBA_Date lakehouse.
+This is semantic model with a Direct Lake on OneLake connection to the tables under the semantic schema in the NBA_Data lakehouse.
 This semantic model hosts relationships betweeens these tables, measures and numeric parameters later used by the NBA Player Gamelog Analysis.Report
 ##### 3.2.1.4.
 NBA Player Gamelog Analysis.Report
 This is a Power BI report that is based on the NBA Gamelogs Model.SemanticModel (as a thin file with no semantic model of its own).
 It consists of 3 pages.
 The first page provides an interface for users to control the fantasy scoring settings using numeric parameter sliders.
 The second page provides a deep-dive into any active NBA player's profile and fantasy performance.
 The third page provides a player ranking list with key metrics to compare players with.
 ##### 3.2.1.5.
-NBA_Date.Lakehouse
+NBA_Data.Lakehouse
 This is the center of the Open Mirroring architecture where there is a shortcut to the MirroredDatabase, a shortcut to one of the tables from the NBA_Injury_reports.Evenstream, additional tables loaded in using a dataflow and notebook, and finally a collection of materialized lake views that form the semantic tables.
 ##### 3.2.1.6.
 Query nba_api.Notebook
-This is the Fabric notebook that loads the static tables of player and team dimensions into the NBA_Date lakehouse using the nba_api.py package.
+This is the Fabric notebook that loads the static tables of player and team dimensions into the NBA_Data lakehouse using the nba_api.py package.
 This notebook is also proof that any attempt to query the dynamic endpoints in nba_api.py will fail due to blocked IPs.
 ##### 3.2.1.7. nba_api_env.Environment
 This is simply an environment with the nba_api package added and is used by the Query nba_api.Notebook.
 #### 3.2.2.
 Real-Time Intelligence
 ##### 3.2.2.1.
 Injury Tracker of My Players.Reflex
 This is an Activator artifact that tracks the latest status of injury of players coming in from the NBA_Injury_Reports.Evenstream and alerts by email if any of the manager's players' injury status changes.
-The list of the manager's players is provided via manual input to the List of Players for Injury Tracking.Dataflow which writes the list into the NBA_Date lakehouse that in return has a shortcut into the NBA_News_and_Injuries.Eventhouse - here, a KQL query joins this list with the data from the evenstream.
+The list of the manager's players is provided via manual input to the List of Players for Injury Tracking.Dataflow which writes the list into the NBA_Data lakehouse that in return has a shortcut into the NBA_News_and_Injuries.Eventhouse - here, a KQL query joins this list with the data from the evenstream.
 ##### 3.2.2.2.
 Latest NBA News and Injuries.KQLDashboard
 This is a Real-Time Dashboard based on the real-time data streamed into the NBA_News_and_Injuries.Eventhouse.
 It provides an analysis of the injury reports as well as a list of the latest NBA news from ESPN with clickable links.
 ##### 3.2.2.3.
 List of Players for Injury Tracking.Dataflow